-Registration for the Fall 2021 Semester at PS527 (Upper East Side) is Closed
+Registration for the Spring 2022 Semester at PS527 (Upper East Side) will open soon.

-If you have any question about the program, please contact Stephane at efnyPS527@gmail.com
+If you have any question about the program, please contact Stephane or Nadia at firstname.lastname@example.org

 French for Native Speakers – K to 5th grade – Tuesdays- (click here)

 French as Second Language – K to 5th grade – Thursdays- (click here)

 Culture générale – K to 3th grade – Thursdays – (click here)